erpc-io/eRPC/README.md

      are needed.
 Run `scripts/do.sh <i> <i % 2>` on machine i in `{0, ..., num_machines - 1}`.
  * To automatically run an application at all processes in `scripts/autorun_process_file`, run `scripts/run-all.sh`.
-Application statistics generated in a run can be collected using `scripts/proc-out.sh`.
+For some applications, statistics generated in a run can be collected and processed using `scripts/proc-out.sh`.

 ## Getting help
  * GitHub issues are preferred over email.
 Please include the following